-Roaring Camps Railway is a wonderful day trip the whole family will enjoy from grandparents to little ones.
-If you are in the Santa Cruz Area put this amazing train on the top of your to-do list.
+Roaring Camps Railroad is a wonderful day trip the whole family can enjoy, from grandparents to little ones.
+If you are in the Santa Cruz Area, put this amazing train on the top of your to-do list.

 At an estimated 9.5 percent grade, it’s the steepest passenger grade still in use.
 The trail is the southernmost remaining portion of the old Southern Pacific line.
-It’s an hour-long ride that travels about 2.5 miles.
+It’s an hour-long train ride that travels about 2.5 miles.
 There is a short stop at the top of Bear Mountain before the return trip to Roaring Camps.

 This Beach Train travels through Cowell Redwoods State Park, adjacent to the San Lorenzo River.
 It then crosses over the river on a 100-year-old steel truss bridge and continues on the other side until it enters a tunnel.
 On the final leg of the journey, the train travels down the center of Chestnut Avenue before arriving at the Santa Cruz Beach Boardwalk.

 Keeping with its original purpose, the railroad carries tourists year-round on its beach trains.
 This route is 8-miles long and takes about 3 hours to complete the roundtrip.
 Both open-air and enclosed cars are used on this trip.
 The train stops in front of the San Cruz Beach Boardwalk.

 Roaring Camps Railroad Events

 Special trains run about once a month.
 Thomas the Tank Engine™ is the most popular event held at Roaring Camps and attracts thousands of fans.
 Thomas takes visitors out on tour through the Big Trees.
 The romantic Santa Cruz Starlight Evenings allow passengers to enjoy the beauty of a redwood forest lit up at night during the summer.

 Getting to Roaring Camps Railroad